bulla-network/factoring-contracts/audit_documentation.md

 - impair invoice
     - after the due date has past + a defined grace period, the fund may decide to impair an invoice, thereby realizing a loss on it
     - if an impaired invoice gets repaid, it behaves as if it was simply a late invoice
+    - we are aware of a risk that if an impaired invoice gets repaid when there are no longer any depositors in the pool, the funds from the invoice will essentially be lost.
+A workaround would be to leave 1 wei in the pool.

 - reconcile active paid invoices
     - In order to update the pnl and other balances upon paid invoices, a Gelato Network function is executed on every ClaimPayment event (from Bulla Claim event)